MohamedAMAH/Nawy-Assignment-App/README.md

 - **MongoDB**: Database running on port 27017
 - **Backend**: Express API running on http://localhost:9876/api
 - **Frontend**: Next.js application running on http://localhost:3000

+## Usage

+The application will automatically:
+- Set up the MongoDB database
+- Seed the database with 5 sample apartments
+- Start the backend API server
+- Start the frontend Next.js application

+You can then:
+- Browse apartment listings on the homepage
+- View detailed apartment information
+- Filter and search through available properties

 ## Stopping the Application